 - At the time of application, the applicant is a full-time student pursuing a bachelor’s degree with junior-level academic standing; has senior-level standing in their third year of college enrollment; or is a senior and a resident of Puerto Rico, the Virgin Islands, or a Pacific Island.

 - Must be a U.S. citizen (or a U.S. national from a Pacific Island) or will receive citizenship by the date the scholarship will be awarded.

 - Additional details regarding career and graduate study interests, community service and academic record standards are available on the website.

 The Truman Scholarship provides up to $30,000 in funding to students pursuing graduate degrees in public service fields.

-The campus deadline is November 1, 2018.
-National deadline is February 5, 2019.
-Contact Dr. Darra Mulderry, Director of National and International Fellowships, at firstname.lastname@example.org for more information.
+The campus deadline is November 1, 2019.
+National deadline is the first Tuesday in February.
+Contact Dr. Darra Mulderry, Director of National and International Fellowships, at email@example.com for more information.